Troubleshooting and things to know about CRM for tablets

 “XMLHttpRequest: Network Error 0x2ef3, Could not complete the operation due to error 00002ef3.”

 Cause 3: This issue can occur if the telephone fields on the Contact or User entity have the format set as text instead of phone.
 The format may be set this way after you import a solution that was created in Microsoft Dynamics CRM 2011.
-If the error message in the trace matches the one below and you are using Microsoft Dynamics CRM (on-premises), apply Microsoft Dynamics CRM Update Rollup 1 on the Microsoft Dynamics CRM server to prevent this error.
+If the error message in the trace matches the one shown here and you’re using Microsoft Dynamics CRM (on-premises), apply Microsoft Dynamics CRM Update Rollup 1 on the Microsoft Dynamics CRM server to prevent this error.
 If your organization uses Microsoft Dynamics CRM Online, this update has already been applied.

 Sample Trace Message for Cause 3: